Balangir Junction railway station: Khurda Road–Balangir rail link

 The Khurda Balangir rail link was surveyed in 1945 but the project was sanctioned in 1994–95.
 The stretch of only 41.5 km from Khurda Road to Rajsunakhala has been constructed out of the 289 km project.
 The work on infrastructure started in 2007.
 The state government has signed Memorandum of Understanding with Indian railways to undertake some parts of the project on cost sharing basis.
 The project which was initially estimated to be ₹1000 crore is now estimated to be nearly ₹2000 crore after almost 20 years of delay due to low budgetary provisions and issues of land acquisition.
 This rail line will link cities of Nayagarh, Boudh and Sonepur with Bhubaneswar and Balangir.
 Smaller towns like Dasapalla, Banigocha and Manipur will also be linked by this rail line.
 Work at Balangir side of this project has also started.

+Trains

+The following trains halt at Balangir Junction railway station in both directions: